 1 Day Garden Structure Workshop

-These three techniques will enable you to make a sturdy structure of your choice for your garden such as a plant support, trellis or short willow screens for a raised bed.
+These three techniques will enable you to make a sturdy structure of your choice for your garden such as a plant support, trellis, raised planters or short willow screens for a raised bed.
+Perhaps for the bird lovers out there you might like to make a bird box out of willow and wood; one of my own innovative designs or a bird feeder table.
 You should be able to make a structure you can take home with you.

 The history of willow weaving in Britain goes back to about 150 BC.
 Willow was extensively used for basket making, fencing, as building material for houses and as river side or harbour revetments.
 It is one of the most flexible green woods when coppiced regularly.

 The introduction of plastics in the early part of the 20th century, was responsible for a demise in the use of willow.
 However in recent years, there has been a revival of interest in rural crafts and a new appreciation of craftsmanship and an aesthetic appreciation for woven materials in the home and garden.